Haute Route Trek - Adventure Base

 WHO IS THIS FOR?

-The summer haute route trek is for experienced hill walkers and trekkers keen to get stuck in to the mountains and experience one of worlds great treks.
-You should be capable of carrying a rucksack (~10kg) for 6-8 hours a day for 9 days in a row.
-We will be crossing high cols/saddles and traversing valleys with tricky hiking terrain such boulders and morrain.
+The summer haute route trek self-guided is recommended for hill walkers and trekkers with a good level of fitness who are keen to get stuck in to the mountains and experience one of worlds great treks.
+You should be capable of carrying a rucksack (~10kg) for 6-8 hours a day for 11 days in a row.
+You will be crossing high passes on most of the days and traversing valleys with sometimes fairly uneven hiking terrain.

 Not sure whether you're ready?
 No sweat!
-Drop us a note and we'll be happy to talk it through with you.
+Get in touch and we'll be happy to talk it through with you.

 Adventure Overview